-This also means that you need to make sure you're the one who actually reads the article (and be sure to read all of it - carefully).
-I've spoken with people who were too lazy to actually read this study and who embarrassed themselves by asking so-called "AI" services for a summary of the article instead, and as one might expect, the "AI" inevitably gave them an incredibly bad summary, making it obvious that they hadn't taken the time to study for themselves, based on the fact that they were still entirely unaware of what we actually believe the Bible teaches about this topic, not to mention why we believe it teaches what we believe it does about this topic, which was made obvious by the fact that all they could do was reference the same so-called "proof texts" that everyone gives and that I'd already explained our interpretations of - not to mention repeat the same bad arguments that I'd already refuted - in the article, without responding to anything I actually wrote in the article (and they eventually had to admit to using "AI" rather than doing the work themselves).
+This also means that you need to make sure you're the one who actually reads the study.
+I've spoken with people who were too lazy to actually read the whole thing and who embarrassed themselves by asking so-called "AI" services for a summary of it instead, and as one might expect, the "AI" inevitably gave them an incredibly bad summary, making it obvious that they hadn't taken the time to study for themselves, based on the fact that they were still entirely unaware of what we actually believe the Bible teaches about these topics, not to mention why we believe it teaches what we believe it does about them, which was made obvious by the fact that all they could do was reference the same so-called "proof texts" that everyone gives in support of the Roman Catholic doctrines they're so afraid to let go of, and that I'd already explained our interpretations of in this study, without responding to anything I actually wrote in the study (and they eventually had to admit to using "AI" rather than doing the work themselves).
 So if that's something you're tempted to do, please don't be lazy, but rather go "study to shew thyself approved" instead.

-With all that being sai d, let's get into it .
+With all that being said, let's get into it.